 These are not only certified gluten free, but also certified vegan, peanut free, and keto.

 I’ve tried to focus on simple and mess free snacks in the list above.
-If you’re traveling or on the go, you don’t want to deal with a big mess or too many things to throw out.
+If you’re traveling, you don’t want to deal with a big mess or too many things to throw out.

 However there are still a few things that are useful to have on hand that will make your dairy free gluten free snacking easier.

-Happy snacking!
-If you’d like to check out more of my gluten free travel tips, head over to my article on how I find gluten free restaurants, and my top tips for eating out gluten free (safely).
-I’ve traveled to over 30 countries completely gluten free, so if you’re planning any upcoming travels, I also recommend browsing my gluten free travel guides by destination.
+I’ve traveled to nearly 50 countries completely gluten free, so if you’re planning any upcoming travels, I also recommend browsing my gluten free travel guides by destination.

 Let me know in the comments if you have any of your own tips or tricks, and if you’re a snack fiend like me!